 About the editors

-Mark Dingemanse (email@example.com) is a research staff member in the Language & Cognition Department at the Max Planck Institute for Psycholinguistics in The Netherlands.
-His research combines in-depth fieldwork in Ghana with collaborative work on a range of topics, from semantics and social interaction to sound-symbolism and synaesthesia.
-He was awarded the AVT/Anéla Prize for the best dissertation in linguistics, the Otto Hahn Medal for outstanding scientific achievements, and a competitive early career Veni grant from NWO.
+Mark Dingemanse (firstname.lastname@example.org) is Associate Professor of Language & Communication at Radboud University Nijmegen and an associate researcher at the Max Planck Institute for Psycholinguistics and the Donders Institute for Brain, Cognition, and Behaviour.
+His research combines fieldwork in Ghana with collaborative work on a range of topics, from semantics and social interaction to sound-symbolism and synaesthesia.
+He was awarded the AVT/Anéla Prize for the best dissertation in linguistics, the Otto Hahn Medal for outstanding scientific achievements, and competitive early career grants from the Netherlands Organisation for Scientific Research.
 He has published on ideophones, iconicity, conversational structure and pragmatic typology.

 N. J. Enfield (email@example.com) is Professor of Linguistics at the University of Sydney.
 His research is based on extensive fieldwork in mainland Southeast Asia, especially Laos.
 His books include Ethnosyntax (OUP, 2002), Linguistic Epidemiology (Routledge, 2003), Roots of Human Sociality (Berg Press, 2006; co-edited with Stephen Levinson), A Grammar of Lao (Mouton, 2007), Person Reference in Interaction (Cambridge, 2007; co-edited with Tanya Stivers), The Anatomy of Meaning (Cambridge, 2009), Relationship Thinking (OUP, 2013), The Cambridge Handbook of Linguistic Anthropology (CUP, 2014; co-edited with Paul Kockelman and Jack Sidnell), and The Utility of Meaning (OUP, 2015).
 He has published more than 100 articles and reviews.